AriFordsham/GHCWiki/building/preparation/windows.md

 If it doesn't (e.g., `curl <version-number> (x86_64-pc-msys)` corresponds to the MSYS2 `curl`), you have nothing to worry about.
 If it does, you have two options:

-1. You temporarily install the 64-bit MinGW-w64 version of `curl` with `pacman -R mingw-w64-x86_64-curl` before building GHC.
+1. You can temporarily uninstall the 64-bit MinGW-w64 version of `curl` with `pacman -R mingw-w64-x86_64-curl` before building GHC.
+(You can then reinstall it later with `pacman -S mingw-w64-x86_64-curl`.)
 1. As a workaround, you can run:

 ```wiki